TheJacksonLaboratory/diachromatic/docs/mapping.rst

 The next four paragraphs explain the categorization along the bullets points 1 to 4 (blue):

-1. Read pairs that map to different chromosomes or point in the same direction cannot originate from un-ligated or self-ligated fragments.
+**1.** Read pairs that map to different chromosomes or point in the same direction cannot originate from un-ligated or self-ligated fragments.

-2. Read pairs that point inwards might originate from un-ligated fragments.
+**2.** Read pairs that point inwards might originate from un-ligated fragments.
 In such cases, the distance between the 5' end positions of the mapped reads d\ :sub:`u` corresponds to the size of the  sequenced fragment.
 In order to assign read pairs to the un-ligated category, we use an upper size threshold T\ :sub:`1` that should reflect  the maximum credible size of sheared fragments.

-3. Read pairs that point outwards might originate from self-ligated fragments.
+**3.** Read pairs that point outwards might originate from self-ligated fragments.
 In such cases, the size d\ :sub:`s` of the potentially underlying self-ligated fragment is calculated as described above, and compared to an upper size threshold T\ :sub:`2` for self-ligated fragments.
 Outward pointing read pairs with d\ :sub:`s` smaller than T\ :sub:`2` are assigned to the self-ligated category.

-4. Read pairs arising from hybrid fragments (not un- or self-ligated) are further distinguished

-We discard read pairs with size d' outside the size range of sheared fragments.
+**4.** Read pairs arising from hybrid fragments (not un- or self-ligated) are further distinguished.
+Read pairs with size d\ :sub:`s` outside the specified size range of sheared fragments will be categorizesd as wrong size.
-But note: Assuming complete digestion, i.e. the genome is cut at each occurrence of the cutting motif, d' corresponds to the size of hybrid fragments.
-However, since this assumption is not valid, d' should often be samller than the actual size of the hybrid fragment.
-Therefore, some read pairs will be erroneously categorized as too small, and some reads will be erroneously categorized as valid, even though they are too large.

-The next four paragraphs explain the categorization alon the bullets points A to H (green):

-A. This leaf stands for read pairs that point towards the same direction.
-The two reads of a given pair may be on the same chormosome (cis) or on different chromosomes (trans).
-The calculated size d\ :sub:`h` of the underlying hybrid fragment is smaller or equal than the upper size threshold T\ :sub:`1` for sheared fragments.

-B. This leaf stands for read pairs that point towards the same direction.
-The two reads of a given pair may be on the same chormosome (cis) or on different chromosomes (trans).
-The calculated size d\ :sub:`h` of the underlying hybrid fragment is greater than the upper size threshold T\ :sub:`1` for sheared fragments.

-C. This leaf stands for read pairs that map to the same chromosome (cis) and point inwards.
-The corresponding classical insert size d\ :sub:`u` is smaller than than the upper size threshold T\ :sub:`1` for sheared fragments.

-D. This leaf stands for read pairs that map to the same chromosome (cis) and point inwards.
-The corresponding classical insert size d\ :sub:`u` is greater or equal than than the upper size threshold T\ :sub:`1` for sheared fragments.
-The calculated size d\ :sub:`h` of the underlying hybrid fragment is smaller or equal than the upper size threshold T\ :sub:`1` for sheared fragments.

-E. This leaf stands for read pairs that map to the same chromosome (cis) and point inwards.
-The corresponding classical insert size d\ :sub:`u` is greater or equal than than the upper size threshold T\ :sub:`1` for sheared fragments.
-The calculated size d\ :sub:`h` of the underlying hybrid fragment is greater than the upper size threshold T\ :sub:`1` for sheared fragments.

-F. This leaf stands for read pairs that map to the same chromosome (cis) and point outwards.
-The calculated size of the underlying and potentially self-ligated fragment d\ :sub:`s` is smaller or equal than a size threshold T\ :sub:`2` for self-ligating fragments.

-G. This leaf stands for read pairs that map to the same chromosome (cis) and point outwards.
-The calculated size of the underlying and potentially self-ligated fragment d\ :sub:`s` is greater than a size threshold T\ :sub:`2` for self-ligating fragments.
-The calculated size d\ :sub:`h` of the underlying hybrid fragment is smaller or equal than the upper size threshold T\ :sub:`1` for sheared fragments.

-H. This leaf stands for read pairs that map to the same chromosome (cis) and point outwards.
-The calculated size of the underlying and potentially self-ligated fragment d\ :sub:`s` is greater than a size threshold T\ :sub:`2` for self-ligating fragments.
-The calculated size d\ :sub:`h` of the underlying hybrid fragment is greater than the upper size threshold T\ :sub:`1` for sheared fragments.

 Quality metrics
 ~~~~~~~~~~~~~~~